The word 'ctlopez.com.'

 "Our outstanding service members and their families do everything that we ask of them and more," Austin said.
 "Doing right by them is a national security imperative, and it's a sacred trust.
 So, we're looking forward to working with Congress to secure on-time appropriations to finalize this year's National Defense Authorization Act, and to continue to implement this strategy."

 The classified versions of the NDS, NPR, and MDR were transmitted alongside the FY 2023 budget submission to Congress.
-The unclassified versions of the three documents are also available on DOD's website.
+The unclassified versions of the three documents are also available on DOD's website. Ω

 A tiny four-by-four grid of dots.
+A tiny collection of letters of the alphabet.
 A tiny representation of the Mandelbrot Set.
 An oscillator from the Game of Life.
 A twisty thing.
 A snowflake.